Notes on the data: Community strength and wellbeing indicators

 - Persons aged 18 years and over who had government support as their main source of income, for 13 months or more, within the past 24 months

-Access to services: financial and transport barriers
+Barriers to accessing financial and transport services

 - Persons aged 18 years and over who often has a difficulty or can't get to places needed with transport, including housebound